ShreyaCtrl/Shuffle-Royal/ReadMe.md

 OPENSSH_PUBLIC_KEY='your_openssh_public_key_here'
 OPENSSH_JWT_ALGORITHM='HS256'
 ```
-6. Create the database tables by running the following commands in a Python shell:
+6. Create the database tables by running the following commands for the first flask api run:
    ```python
    from app.extensions import db
    db.create_all()